nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 ## Setup

 - Sticky notes for help
-- Rstudio & Etherpad to share notes: [https://etherpad.mozilla.org/SWC-Syd](https://etherpad.mozilla.org/SWC-Syd) (check with sticky notes)
 - Work in pairs
 	- why?
 	- help each other: Peer to peer is most efficient way of learning.
+- Etherpad to share notes: [https://etherpad.mozilla.org/SWC-Syd](https://etherpad.mozilla.org/SWC-Syd) (check with sticky notes)

+Use Rstudio

+- open up Rstudio
+- explain about console window, editor,
+- R projects and working directories
+- Download materials for bootcamp.

 ## Interesting links